Without You (Badfinger song): Critical reception

+Billboard said it was "by far [Nilsson's] most commercial driving rock ballad in some time."
+Cashbox said of the single "Couple a winning Badfinger tune with Gary Wright's piano and Nilsson's wideranging voice, and you've got Harry's biggest hit since 'Everybody's Talkin'.'"
+Record World said that "Nilsson's brilliant rendition of this Badfinger song has more than enough of the stuff of which hits are made."
+Breihan described the song as "going-for-it schmaltz," compared with Badfinger's "vaguely embarrassed schmaltz", but basically considered it a "big and silly and down-the-middle breakup ballad."

 The single, Grammy-nominated for Record of the Year, was produced by Richard Perry, who later explained, "It was a different record for its time.
 It was a big ballad with a heavy backbeat, and although many artists have cut songs like it since, no one was doing it then."
-Gary Wright, who worked with Badfinger on George Harrison's projects, played the piano.
-Also featured are Klaus Voormann (bass), Jim Keltner (drums) and John Uribe (acoustic guitar).
-The string and horn arrangements are by Paul Buckmaster.
 In 1973, the single won Nilsson the Grammy award for Best Pop Vocal Performance, Male.
 While Nilsson rarely gave live concerts, he did perform the song with Ringo Starr and his All-Starr Band at Caesar's Palace in Las Vegas in September 1992.